 In this section we explore ethics in counselling.

-At the time of writing counselling is not regulated by the UK government, no single ethical body oversees counselling and psychotherapy in the UK.
+At the time of writing this, counselling is not regulated by the UK government.
+No single ethical body oversees counselling and psychotherapy in the UK.

-The reason for this is that counselling is to some extent an 'emerging' profession and due to the differing perspectives and approaches in counselling and psychotherapy, therapists have tended to choose ethical bodies which align themselves to the modality of therapy they practice, and the training courses they have undertaken.
+The reason for this is that counselling is to some extent a 'diverse' profession and due to the differing perspectives and approaches in counselling and psychotherapy, therapists have tended to choose ethical bodies which align themselves to the modality of therapy they practice, and the training courses they have undertaken.